Andonome/lk/networking/transmission.md

 ---
-title: "transmission"
+title: transmission
-tags: [ "networking", "torrenting" ]
+tags:
+- networking
+- torrenting
 ---

 Search for a torrent, e.g. 'sita sings the blues'.